 Are brain modules consistent across connectivity modes?

 This example reproduces the core workflow used to compare mesoscale community structure across multiple cortical connectivity modes from Hansen et al. (2023).
-We load seven connectivity matrices, inspect how the number of communities changes with resolution, and summarize mode-specific community assignments.
+We load seven connectivity matrices, inspect how the number of communities changes with resolution, and summarize mode-specific community assignments:

-First, fetch the multimodal connectivity dataset and load all Schaefer-400 connectivity matrices used in the comparison.
+First, fetch the multimodal connectivity dataset from Hansen et al. (2023) and load all Schaefer-400 connectivity matrices used in the comparison.

 from pathlib import Path